awslabs/aws-media-insights/IMPLEMENTATION_GUIDE.md

     raise MasExecutionError(operator_object.return_output_object())
 ```

 This code updates the outputs of the operator within the workflow_execution results with the error status, specific error information for this failure then raises an exception.
+The exception will trigger the `Catch` and `Retry` error handling within the state machine (see next section).

-#### Operator state machine error handling
+#### Operator state machine ASL error handling

 Operators use `Catch` and `Retry` to handle errors that occur in the steps of the operator state machine tasks.
 If a step returns an error, the operator is retried.
-If retry attempts fail, then the **OperatorFailed** lambda resource is invoked to handle the error by making sure the workflow_execution object contains the error status, specific information about the failure and the workflow_execution error status is updated in the control plane.
-The following is and example of the `Catch` and `Retry` states using Amazon States Language (ASL) for MIE state machine error handling:
+If retry attempts fail, then the **OperatorFailed** lambda resource is invoked to handle the error by making sure the workflow_execution object contains the error status, specific information about the failure and the workflow execution error status is propagated to the control plane.
+The following is an example of the `Catch` and `Retry` states using Amazon States Language (ASL) for MIE state machine error handling:

 ``` json
 {